 - Carefully pour the filling on top of the prepared cake batter, adding a little filling at a time.
 Spoon the filling around the center and out and at least ½ inch (1 cm) up the sides of the pan.

-- Bake for 1 hour 15 minutes to 1 hour 25 minutes, until the edges are browned and the center is set.
-When the center is set, turn off the oven, leave the oven door slightly open, and let cool for at least an hour.
-Remove from the oven and let cool completely.
+- Bake for 1 hour 15 minutes to 1 hour 25 minutes, until the edges are browned, and the center is set.
+When set, turn off the oven, leave the oven door slightly open, and allow to cool completely for at least an hour.
 Refrigerate for at least 6 hours or overnight.

-- In a large bowl, use a hand mixer or stand mixer to fully mix all the icing ingredients.
+- In a large bowl, use a hand mixer or stand mixer to mix all the icing ingredients fully.
 Top the cake with the icing.
-Garnish with a sprinkle of chopped, walnuts or a few shavings of fresh carrot if desired.
+Garnish with a sprinkle of chopped walnuts or a few shavings of fresh carrot if desired.